Vulnerability Builds Strength - Here's Why | Break to Grow

 Falling Apart Like a Pro: Why Breaking Down Might Be Your Best Glow-Up Yet

-Sometimes You Have to Break to Become Whole: Why It’s Okay to Feel Hurt and Show Vulnerability
+Sometimes You Have to Break Open to Become Whole: Why It’s Okay to Feel - and Show Vulnerability

 There’s a hard truth that nobody tells you: sometimes, you are the one holding yourself back.
 It’s not easy to face that reality.
-Even harder is realizing it’s perfectly normal—necessary, even—to sometimes break into a thousand pieces.
+Even harder is realizing that it’s perfectly normal.
+Necessary, even - to sometimes break into a thousand pieces.

 Breaking Is Part of Growing

-Life isn’t a smooth ride.
-We tend to believe that being an adult means having it all figured out, being strong, and never showing “weakness.”
+Don't kill the messenger, but life isn’t a smooth ride.
+We tend to believe that becoming and being an adult means having it all figured out, being strong, and never showing “weakness.”
 But the reality?
 Growth isn’t linear.
 It’s messy.
 Psychologists talk about this as a process of disintegration and reintegration — breaking down old patterns to build stronger, wiser versions of ourselves (Wilber, 2000).

 Why We’re Not Warned About Breaking